InterviewsPilot

 What Are the Best Frameworks for Answering Behavioral Questions?

 When asked about your experience, structured storytelling is key.
-The STAR method (Situation, Task, Action, Result) is the gold standard for providing clear, compelling evidence of your skills (ThreeEarsMedia, n.d.).
-The critical element often forgotten is the "R" for Result—always quantify your impact with metrics (percentages, time saved, revenue increased, costs reduced).
+The STAR method (Situation, Task, Action, Result) is the clearest way to provide evidence of your skills.
+The critical element often forgotten is the "R" for Result: quantify your impact with metrics such as percentages, time saved, revenue increased, or costs reduced.

 Weak Answer: "I improved our customer service system."